BioShock 2: Release

+BioShock 2 was later bundled with BioShock as part of BioShock: Ultimate Rapture Edition.

 Downloadable content

 BioShock 2 was supported post-launch with patches and downloadable content (DLC).
 The first DLC, the Sinclair Solutions Test Pack, was released March 11, 2010.
-It added new player characters, cosmetics, and a multiplayer level increase.
-The Rapture Metro Pack was released May 11, adding new achievements and six new maps.
-Released alongside the Rapture Metro Pack were new characters and a new game mode, "Kill 'Em' Kindly".
+It added player characters, cosmetics, and a multiplayer level increase.
+The Rapture Metro Pack was released May 11, adding achievements and six maps.
+Released alongside the Rapture Metro Pack were characters and a game mode, "Kill 'Em' Kindly".
 The Protector Trials Pack added a single-player challenge mode in which the player defends Little Sisters against swarms of enemies in various challenge rooms.
-The content contains six maps based on locations from the main game with three levels of difficulty, seven achievements, and new unlockable concept art and videos.
-This downloadable content was released on consoles in August 2010 and on the PC in March 2011.
+The content contains six maps based on locations from the main game with three levels of difficulty, seven achievements, and unlockable concept art and videos.
+It was released on consoles in August 2010 and on the PC in March 2011.

-The final BioShock 2 DLC, released August 31, 2010, was Minerva's Den, a single-player campaign completely separate in plot from the main campaign.
-The player assumes the role of Subject Sigma—another Alpha Series Big Daddy—as he travels through Minerva's Den, home to Rapture's central computer.
-The campaign adds three new levels and develops the lore of Rapture's inner workings.
-The add-on features new weapons, a new plasmid, and new enemy types.
-The DLC was released for PC on May 31, 2011.
+The final BioShock 2 DLC, released August 31, 2010, was Minerva's Den, a single-player campaign separate in plot from the main campaign.
+The player assumes the role of Subject Sigma — another Alpha Series Big Daddy — as he travels through Minerva's Den, home to Rapture's central computer.
+The campaign adds three levels and develops the lore of Rapture's inner workings.
+The add-on features weapons, a plasmid, and enemy types.
+The DLC was released for Windows on May 31, 2011.